 Prehab and rehab interventions are provided by a team of highly-trained health care professionals from a variety of disciplines within Holy Family Memorial.
 Treatment is tailored to each individual’s needs based on many factors, including:

 - Other existing health conditions

-For more information on the Survivorship and Rehab program, call the Cancer Center at 920-320-2749.
+For more information on the Survivorship and Rehabilitation Program, call the Cancer Center at 920-320-2749.